ambergesio/node-http-https-server/README.md

 ```
 ---
 ## Delete
-If you want to delete a file, you cant type:
+If you want to delete a file, you can type:
 ```
 localhost:3000/delete?location=saved&fileName=<your_file_name_here>
 ```